Monitor inventory on a phone, tablet, or PC

 As far as inventory monitoring is concerned, you can choose from software installed on your local area network (LAN) to access from a PC or a cloud-based software-as-a-service (SaaS) that is accessed from the internet on a phone, tablet, or PC.

 Cloud-based programs have the benefit of not requiring an IT expert to install or manage the program.
-Updates to the software are provided by the host company, who will also provide the necessary training and ongoing support.
+Updates to the software are provided by the host company, which will also provide the necessary training and ongoing support.

 Both LAN and SaaS programs offer similar features.
 Both have easy-to-use, graphical interfaces.
 Bins can be sorted by type, material, and alert status.
 An administrator can control who has access to the program and what information is available to them.
 Historical reports can be quickly downloaded for specific time periods.